larigens/broadenway/README.md

 ## Installation

-No installation is required; simply click on the link below to access the website.
+No installation is required.
+Simply click on the link below to access the website.

 >[BroadenWay](https://larigens.github.io/broadenway/)</mark>